open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 customElements.define('todo-list', TodoList);
 ```

 The styles we define here only apply to our element.
-This is a guarantee built into the browser because we're using shadow DOM, lit-element does not need to do any extra work for that.
-This means we can write simple CSS selectors, and not need to worry about creating conflicts with styles defined elsewhere on the page.
+This is guaranteed, because we are using shadow DOM the is built in the browser and lit-element does not need to do any extra work.
+This means we can write simple CSS selectors, and we don't need to worry about causing conflicts with styles defined elsewhere on the page.

 <aside class="notice">
-`:host` is a special selector, which selects the host of the shadow dom the styles are associated with.
+`:host` is a special selector, which selects the host of the shadow dom that these styles are associated with.
 In our case that's our own custom element.
 </aside>

 <details>